Adimpression/Learning/README.md

 **TL;DR**

-1. The YAML you wrote will go through this.
+1. The YAML you wrote will go through [this](https://github.com/Adimpression/Scarcity) automatically.
 It generates a few .proto files, which you can access publicly:

 displayedhelloworld.displayedhelloworld.txt => https://storage.googleapis.com/dimensions.x.qs.fyi/displayedhelloworld/displayedhelloworld/index.proto